Cucurbita maxima: Uses

 Buttercup squash, a common cultivar, can be roasted, baked, and mashed into soups, among a variety of filler uses, much like pumpkin.
 It is extremely popular, especially as a soup, in Brazil, Colombia, and Africa.

-All giant pumpkins (over 300 lb) are of this species, including the largest pumpkins ever documented, which have attained a size of 2,749.0 lb as of 2023.
+All giant pumpkins are of this species, including the largest pumpkins ever documented, which attained a size of 2,749 lb as of 2023.

 The seed of C. maxima is used in treating parasites in animals.

 Cultivation

-Since this plant requires a fair amount of hot weather for best growth, it has not become very well established in northern Europe, the British Isles, or in similar areas with short or cool summers.
+Since this plant requires a fair amount of hot weather for best growth, it had not become very well established in northern Europe, the British Isles, or in similar areas with short or cool summers as of 1949.
+A strain of the squash (Cucurbita maxima Duchesne ex Lam.) known as a pumpkin is now cultivated in the British Isles.

 The ideal soil pH range for cultivation ranges from 6.0 to 6.8.

-Recommended spacing can vary depending on the specific variety, but generally, plants are spaced around 3–5 feet apart in rows that are approximately 6–10 feet apart.
-Planting depth of around 1–2 inches.
+Recommended spacing varies depending on the variety, generally, plants are spaced around 3–5 ft apart in rows that are approximately 6–10 ft apart.
+Planting depth of around 1–2 in.

 Fertilization should be carried out based on soil test results and specific crop nutrient requirements.

 Many cultivars of Cucurbita maxima have been developed.
 Only long-vining plants are known in this species.
 As in C. pepo, plants exist with a "bush habit" that is particularly evident in young plants, but older plants grow in the wild-type vining manner.